/shethepeople/media/media_files/FVFE6W51bCjKZ30uhxqF.jpg)

 Meaningful progress on diversity and inclusion in Indian technology companies will require grappling with these issues rather than doubling down on unrealistic work expectations.
 Companies will need to interrogate whether their culture is designed for an abstract ideal worker or makes space for diverse peoples' talents and needs.
 Government and industry leaders will have to ask themselves tough questions about sustainability, equity, and ethics if India is to nurture an innovation society that provides opportunities for all.

-The debate sparked by Murthy's comments is a reminder that pursuing inclusion and diversity is about more than just hiring targets and PR campaigns.
+The debate sparked by Subrahmanyan and Murthy's comments is a reminder that pursuing inclusion and diversity is about more than just hiring targets and PR campaigns.
 It requires looking critically at how workplaces are structured, whose interests they serve, and who bears the human cost of the relentless pursuit of growth and success.
 While there are no easy answers, acknowledging these complex issues is the first step toward building a tech ecosystem that is creative, humane and open to all.

 I believe we can honour both hard work and a well-lived life.
 It's possible to strike a balance that fosters success without sacrificing precious moments with family, hobbies, and self-care.